peterbabulik/synthetic/README.md

    Examination of fractal structures with multiple levels of nested patterns, potentially a more complex version of Nested.ipynb

 8. Nested_Canopy_Fractal1.ipynb:
-   Combination of nested structures and canopy-like fractals, possibly merging concepts from Nested.ipynb and Exponential_Canopy_Fractal.ipynb
+   Combination of nested structures and canopy-like fractals, merging concepts from Nested.ipynb and Exponential_Canopy_Fractal.ipynb

 9. Complete_Synthetic_AI_Evolved_Circuits_with_3D.ipynb:
    result demonstrates the success of the evolutionary algorithm in finding a working solution to the logical problem.
 The AI has effectively learned to combine logical operations in a 3D space to implement the desired function.